-CAUTION: Do not set a walk-in's thermostat below the walk-in's design temperature or product freezing and/or excessive evaporator coil icing may result.
-Always have a competent refrigeration technician make any critical adjustments made necessary by changing conditions as mentioned in Section 2.9.3.
+CAUTION: Do not set a walk-in's thermostat below the walk-in's design temperature (35°F for coolers and -10°F for freezers) or product freezing and/or excessive evaporator coil icing may result.
+Always have a licensed refrigeration technician make any critical adjustments as mentioned in Section 2.9.3.